Youssef-Azroun/belong_music_rewards_app/react-native/EVALUATION.md

 ---

 Ready to submit?
-Email your repository link and demo video to **careers@belong.app** with the subject: "React Native Assessment - [Your Name]"
+Email your repository link and demo video to **careers@getbelong.app** with the subject: "React Native Assessment - [Your Name]"